exfm/node-aws/README.md

 ## Status

-The most up-to-date list of supported AWS services and methods is available by calling `require('node-aws')`.
+The most up-to-date list of supported AWS services and methods is available by calling `require('node-aws').getSupportedMethods()`.
 A potentially outdated list is provided below:

  * ec2
    * describeAddresses